darckjack/darckjack.github.io/about.md

 since 2014.
 I code in c#, ruby, php, javascript and kotlin on a regular basis, but I like to solve problems in diferent forms and I love to develop multiplatform solutions.

-Without anything else to sa, wellcome to this mess of mind, I hope you learn something!
+Without anything else to say, wellcome to this mess of mind, I hope you learn something!